snowflakedb/snowpark-python/src/snowflake/snowpark/modin/plugin/PANDAS_CHANGELOG.md

 - Fixed DataFrame's `__getitem__` with boolean DataFrame key.
 - Fixed incorrect regex used in `DataFrame/Series.replace`.
 - Fixed AssertionError in `Series.sort_values` after repr and indexing operations.
+- Fixed binary operations with one-row DataFrame and Series.

 ### Behavior Changes
 - Raise not implemented error instead of fallback to pandas in following APIs: